Kynren: History

-Established in 2014, 11Arches (then Eleven Arches) began operating on the 2 July 2016 when it presented the first season of Kynren: An Epic Tale of England, a sold out, open-air summer spectacular templated from the award-winning Cinéscénie produced by Puy du Fou in France.
-Kynren: An Epic Tale of England was created thanks to an initial £35m investment, funded entirely by charitable donations, and has since operated on previous year’s proceeds.
+Established in 2014, 11Arches (then Eleven Arches) began operating on 2 July 2016 when it presented the first season of Kynren: An Epic Tale of England, a sold out, open-air summer spectacular templated from the award-winning Cinéscénie produced by Puy du Fou in France.
+The project cost over £30 million, with the majority of funding provided by investment fund founder Jonathan Ruffer.